Gatlat-cs2023/airbnb-clone-project/README.md

 6. Admin Dashboard (Optional)
 Admins can monitor user activities, manage content, and ensure compliance with platform policies.
 This feature adds an extra layer of control and transparency.

+API Security

+Security is a top priority in this project to protect sensitive user data, ensure trust, and maintain system integrity.
+The following key measures are implemented:

+1. Authentication
+The system uses token-based authentication (e.g., JWT) to verify the identity of users accessing the API.
+This ensures that only registered and logged-in users can perform certain actions, protecting user accounts from unauthorized access.

+2. Authorization
+Role-based access control is enforced to restrict access to specific endpoints.
+For example, only hosts can manage property listings, and only authenticated users can make bookings or post reviews.

+3. Rate Limiting
+Rate limiting is applied to prevent abuse of the API through excessive requests (e.g., brute force attacks).
+This ensures fair use of resources and improves application performance and reliability.

+4. Input Validation & Sanitization
+All user inputs are validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This is crucial for maintaining data integrity and protecting the backend systems.

+5. Secure Payment Handling
+Payments are processed through trusted third-party services (e.g., Stripe or PayPal) with secure protocols.
+This protects financial data and ensures compliance with industry standards like PCI-DSS.